Ivy's Live Axolotl Care Guide!

 BASIC Requirements for a healthy and thriving axolotl tank:

-- Tank size: 20 gallons minimum for one adult axolotl, each additional adult axolotl will require 10 gallons more.
+- Tank size: 20 Gallon Long minimum for one adult axolotl, each additional adult axolotl will require 10 gallons more.
 For example, a 40 gallon tank can safely house 3 adult axolotls.

 - Water temperature: Axolotls are cold water creatures, so they thrive the most in temperature ranging 60-67°F. An aquarium chiller, fan (blowing across the water surface), or ice water bottles can be used to lower the water temperature.